AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/spectrum-workshop/part3.md

 - Dig into the `node_modules/@spectrum-web-components` folder and view the component details to help better understand why an issue might be happening.
 - Use the [API tab in the component reference](https://opensource.adobe.com/spectrum-web-components/components/slider/api/) or [the Storybook](https://opensource.adobe.com/spectrum-web-components/storybook) to locate the details around the supported events.

-### Styling for layout and typography
+### Styling with Spectrum CSS

 Use Spectrum CSS variables for padding, gaps between controls, and general layout.
-Also, since Spectrum Web Components do not include any specific components for typography, you can also use Spectrum CSS variables to help manage it better.
-Read on for more details.
+In addition, since Spectrum Web Components do not include any specific components for typography, you can also use variables to style the typography.

+Some benefits to using Spectrum CSS variables to style your components over absolute values:

+- By using Spectrum CSS global variables, you can ensure your UI aligns with the Spectrum design system, and if the design system changes, your UI will automatically update to the new design system.
+- Using Spectrum CSS variables to style your UI allows you to easily update the styles across your entire application by simply updating the value of the variable.
+If you decide to change a color used throught your app, for example, you can update the value of a single Spectrum CSS variable, and all the elements that use that variable will be updated automatically.

+#### Layout and typography styling

+- [Layout](https://spectrum.adobe.com/page/design-tokens/#Layout-tokens) - the layout of your add-on can be adjusted by using global variables defined in the `@spectrum-web-components/styles/express/spectrum-core-global.css` folder in the `node_modules` of your add-on.

+    **Some general guidelines** <br/>
+    - `--spectrum-global-dimension-static-size-*` variables should be used when the dimension needs to be consistent across different elements or components, such as a uniform padding or margin throughout the application.
+It should also be used when a dimension needs to be adjusted based on a specific context, such as a container element or viewport size.

+    - `--spectrum-global-static-size-*` variables should be used for values that are not necessarily consistent across the application, but need to be adjusted based on the content or use case.
+In general, these variables are typically used for text-related styles that may vary based on content or context.

+    To summarize:
+    - Use `--spectrum-global-dimension-static-size` variables for for dimensions such as `width`, `height`, `padding`, `margin`, or general spacing variables.
+    - Use `--spectrum-global-static-size` variables for things like `font-size`, `line-height`, `border-radius`, etc.

-- [Color variables](https://spectrum.adobe.com/page/color-fundamentals/) are provided as part of the theme imports.
+- [Color variables](https://spectrum.adobe.com/page/color-fundamentals/) are provided as part of the `theme` imports.
 The color value’s contrast with the background increases as the value increases, so colors progressively get darker in a light theme, and lighter in a dark theme (ie: `--spectrum-global-color-purple-600` is *lighter* than `--spectrum-global-color-purple-900` in a `light` theme but *darker* in a `dark` theme).
 [Preview the color palette](https://spectrum.adobe.com/page/color-palette/) in the reference for more details.

-    **TIP:** Use theme-specific color variables, such as those defined in `theme-light.js`, for general uses of color in your add-on.
+    **TIP:** Use theme-specific color variables, such as those defined in the light theme for Express, located in the CSS files in your `@spectrum-web-components/styles/express/*` folder, for general uses of color in your add-on.
 For example, when the color will be applied to text, icons, or the borders of a component.
 Use *static* color variables defined in the overall `theme.js` when the color should be fixed and not dependent on the theme.
 The typical naming scheme is: `--spectrum-global-color-purple-600` and
     `--spectrum-global-color-static-purple-600`, respectively.

 - [Typography](https://opensource.adobe.com/spectrum-css/typography.html) classes can be used to control your typography elements by importing the `typography.css`.
 For instance: